top of page

 ABOUT FORTINGALL

 Standing next to the hotel is The Fortingall Yew which many believe to be the oldest tree in the world - Modern estimates place its age at 5,000 years.
+This sacred tree has been drawing visitors to the glen since long before recorded history.

-The Fortingall Hotel History.jpg
+The Fortingall | Luxury Boutique Hotel Scotland

 HOTEL AMENITIES